barneyboo/barneyboo/README.md

 ### well hello.

 👋 Most recently I was working at News UK, building the new CMS for The Times and The Sunday Times.
 Before that, I spent four years working for BBC News Labs to build innovative editorial tools and audience-facing formats.
-Now I'm going it alone!

 ### iOS apps

 **[Jourza](https://apps.apple.com/us/app/jourza/id1630377412)** - Generates random flight plans for flight simulation use